yzAlvin/katas/alvin-coffee_machine/README.md

 # Coffee Machine

-In this Coffee Machine Project, your task is to implement the logic (starting from a simple class) that translates orders from customers of the coffee machine to the drink maker.
-Your code will use the drink maker protocol to send commands to the drink maker.
+In this kata, the task is to implement the logic (starting from a simple class) that translates orders from customers of the coffee machine to the drink maker.
+Code will use the drink maker protocol to send commands to the drink maker.

-You do not have to implement the coffee machine customer interface.
-For instance, your code could consume a simple POJO/POCO that would represent an order from a customer.

-You do not have to implement the drink maker.
-It is only a imaginary engine that will receive messages according to the protocol.
-Your job is to build those messages.

 ## Iterations